georchestra/georchestra/docs/admin_guide/users_management/users.en.md

 # Users

-In order to access to functionalities beyond public consultation of the platform, you needs to login using a user account.
+In order to access to functionalities beyond public consultation of the platform, you need to login using a user account.
 You may already have been provided with such an account by your platform administrator.
 Or you can ask for the creation of a new account.
 On some platforms, you may also be offered the possibility to connect using an external identity provider like France Connect.

 ## Sample users

-On a brand new deployment, some sample users are predefined:
+On a brand new deployment, these sample users have been automatically created:

  * ```testuser``` has the USER role.
 The password is **testuser**.
  * ```testreviewer``` has the USER & GN_REVIEWER roles.
 The password is **testreviewer**.